-- 2.1 CLASS A All square-rigged vessels with a length of hull (LOA) of over 24 metres, and all other vessels over 40m LOA. - 2.2 CLASS B Traditional-rigged vessels with an LOA of less than 40m and square-rigged vessels with an LOA of less than 24 metres. - 2.3 CLASS C Modern-rigged vessels with a LOA of less than 40m and not carrying spinnaker-like sails (see Rule 28.3). - 2.4 CLASS D Modern-rigged vessels with a LOA of less than 40m and carrying spinnaker-like sails (see Rule 28.3).
+- 2.1 CLASS A All square-rigged vessels with a length of hull (LOA) of over 24 metres, and all other vessels over 40m LOA. - 2.2 CLASS B Traditional-rigged vessels (Class B) are defined as those vessels whose sail-plan has a predominance of gaff sails. - 2.3 CLASS C Modern-rigged vessels are defined as those vessels whose sailplan has a predominance of Bermudan sails, not including headsails. - 2.4 CLASS D Modern-rigged vessels with an LOA of less than 40m and carrying spinnaker-like sails (see Rule 28.3).